Arkadiusz Krysik

 And why is that?
 Because there’s already a dating app like that.
 It’s called Tinder.

-Your SaaS idea needs to focus on solving a problem that hasn’t already been solved by someone else.
+Your Software as a Service idea needs to focus on solving a problem that hasn’t already been solved by someone else.
 The rule is simple – if you’re not solving a problem, you don’t have a business.

 There are a few ways around this.